hashicorp/terraform-website/content/source/docs/cloud/workspaces/vcs.html.md

 1. On the first screen, choose your VCS provider (or choose "No VCS connection" to disconnect the workspace from version control).

     If you haven't added a VCS provider for your organization yet, choosing one here will prompt you to configure it.
 See [Connecting VCS Providers](../vcs/index.html) for more information.
-Only organization owners can configure VCS providers.
+Configuring a VCS provider requires permission to manage VCS settings. ([More about permissions.](/docs/cloud/users-teams-organizations/permissions.html)) <!-- permissions -->

 1. On the second screen, choose a repository from the filterable list.
 This screen is skipped if you chose "No VCS connection".